shuumo/crypto_market_data_handler/README.md

 ## System Requirements

-This project utilizes modern C++17 features and requires a compatible toolchain:
+This project uses C++17 features and requires a compatible toolchain:

 *   **C++ Compiler**: GCC 7+ or Clang 5+ (supporting C++17).
 *   **CMake**: Version 3.10 or higher.